Colbert Bump: Many of the bands who provide the weather will receive a download/sales spike afterwards.

 According to the aforementioned Facebook, he's also apparently a Whovian!

 The Other Darrin: Carlos was voiced by series co-creator Jeffrey Cranor for his appearances in "The Phone Call" and the first performance of "Condos".
 Commonplace Books announced in December 2013 that Carlos' subsequent appearances would be voiced by Dylan Marron, as a straight white actor playing a queer Latino character had some Unfortunate Implications, especially given the Internet Backdraft described on the YMMV page.
-Marron debuted in the recorded performance of "Condos".
+Marron debuted in the recorded performance of "Condos", and the voice change was explained with Carlos having gotten his vocal cords replaced during a routine checkup.
+Otherwise, you know, throat spiders.

 The Wiki Rule: There is a wiki!
 It's currently quite small, but listen: no wiki is perfect.
 It becomes perfect when you learn to accept it for what it is.